Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 30 meters

 Richelieu Rock is one of the most popular dive sites in Thailand.
-It is home to a wide variety of marine life, and just a short boat ride from the mainland of Surin islands.
+It is home to a wide variety of marine life and is just a short boat ride from the mainland of Surin islands.
 With depths ranging from 5 to 40 meters (16 to 131 feet), Richelieu Rock has something for both beginners and experienced divers.

 17. Bonaire, Netherlands Antilles